Beyond protected areas: ecology and conservation in communal and private lands of Kenya

-I started a research post-doctoral position in July 2018 at the Smithsonian Conservation Biology Institute (SCBI) under the direction of Dr. Stabach.
-I am focusing research objectives across the Laikipia Plains in East Africa.
+I have been an associate researcher at the Smithsonian Conservation Biology Institute (SCBI) since July 2018 under the direction of Dr. Stabach.

 Wild herbivores species richness, occupancy dynamics and interactions with livestock abundance